williangaspar/mvc-state/readme.md

 # MVC State

-## TODO
-* update exemple's folder and readme

 ## The MVC patter
-There is many definitions of whats is MVC out there, here is the one we are following:
+There are many definitions of what is MVC out there, here is the one this project follows:

 ![MVC](mvc.png)